szilagyipeter99/embeddedsystems/EXERCISE.md

 ## UART and Deep sleep:

 UART messages are used to retrieve the last measurement value and to put the MCU into deep sleep mode.
 Measurement values are stored in seconds using floor rounding.
 For example, a measurement longer than 5 seconds but shorter than 6 seconds is stored as 5.
-To wake up the MCU, use EXT1 with `WAKEUP_BTN`.
+To wake up the MCU, use the `WAKEUP_BTN` with EXT1.
 In addition, the last measurement value must remain available after waking up from deep sleep.

 UART command | Description
 --- | ---